2018ik/2018ik.github.io/_wiki/person_living.markdown

 ## Background

-God pays more attention to what kind of **person** or **character** someone lives than what they can accomplish.
+God pays more attention to what kind of **person** or **character** someone is than what they can accomplish.
 In a sense, in God's economy, the person *is* the work.
 The living of God's people should be different from the common living; this includes how one behaves in their work life, church life and family life.

+To be a Christian, one must not only know God and His word, but also one's person.
+The only way to truly know oneself is actually through

 ## Significance

 It is not enough to be competent in performing many tasks; the proper Christian living is one which lives out Christ daily, not only during the church meetings.
 How one conducts themselves in their daily living has a significant impact on their testimony towards their family (especially the children), friends and coworkers.
 Furthermore, those with a good character can be used by God to carry out many things.
 There is no difference between the Holy Spirit that each person receives; however, the degree to which that Spirit can penetrate one's being is a matter of character.

 ## Biblical Basis

-Jesus could do nothing except that which was allowed by the Father (John ??:??).

 Matthew 17:7-12 teaches that a good tree produces good fruit and that a corrupt tree produces bad fruit.
 A good tree inherently produces good fruit; it is the proper source which brings forth the proper results.
 Likewise, a proper minister will spontaneously result in a good ministry.
 It is senseless to try to work out a good ministry without first taking care of the person.